chvolow24/jackdaw/README.md

 ### Saving a project

-The `.jdaw` format (current version described in `jdaw_filespec/00.10) stores a jackdaw project, including all of its timelines, tracks, clips, etc.
+The `.jdaw` format (version as of writing described in `jdaw_filespec/00.13`) stores a jackdaw project, including all of its timelines, tracks, clips, effects, automations, etc.

 <kbd>C-s</kbd> : **Save project as**<br>